LaggedSoda/run-guit-public/README.md

 ## Current State
-The program is able to list all services in /etc/sv
-It can stop and start services that are detected as "Running" or "Stopped".
-Stopping a tty service does update to "Stopped", but bluetoothd does not when disabled (visual bug).
-Stopping dbus causes desktop environment to vanish (as expected)
-If the program is run without sudo, all services have a status of "Unknown"
+The program is able to list all services in "/var/service" It can start, stop, and restart services that are detected as "Running" or "Stopped" If the program is run without sudo, all services have a status of "Unknown" It unforunately must be run in a terminal with either "sudo ./run-guit" or by using the included "run-guit-launcher.sh" script